Twenty Hill

-Twenty Hill is a historic site and sparsely populated unincorporated area in southern Parham.
+Twenty Hill is a historic site and sparsely populated area in southern Parham.

-Twenty Hill, which is located in Parham, and Jolly Beach, which is located in Jolly Bay, are the two locations in Antigua that hold the distinction of being the earliest and most significant sites of human occupation (c.1775 BC).
-Near the Martello Tower on the island of Barbuda is a site known as "River," which has a date of 1875 BC.
+Twenty Hill, which is located in Parham, and Jolly Beach, which is located in Jolly Bay, are the two locations in Antigua that hold the distinction of being the earliest and most significant sites of human occupation (c.
+1775 BC).
+Near the Martello Tower on the island of Barbuda is a site known as River, which has a date of 1875 BC.
 Up until about 100 BC, Amerindian tribes from the Archaic period lived in Antigua and Barbuda.
 However, the next period didn't begin until some time before this, so there is some overlap between the Archaic and the following period.